Find Grad Schools

 The states with the most job growth for Ophthalmic Medical Technician are Arizona, Utah, and Maryland.
 Watch out if you plan on working in Vermont, South Dakota, or Rhode Island.
 These states have the worst job growth for this type of profession.

-Ophthalmic Medical Technician Average Salary
+Ophthalmic Medical Technician Salary

-The typical yearly salary for Ophthalmic Medical Technicians is somewhere between $24,770 and $54,830.
+Ophthalmic Medical Technicians make between $24,770 and $54,830 a year.

 undefined